-The word cosmopolitan also suggests a certain level of sophistication, something Brussels has in abundance.
 Visitors can delight in fine museums and Michelin-starred restaurants (the city claims more per capita than Paris), as well as some of the best classical music and opera in Europe.
 There are plenty of things to see, but your time is best spent soaking up the atmosphere.
-After you leave, one of your fondest impressions may be of how wonderfully livable this capital of Belgium is.
+After you leave, one of your fondest impressions may be of how wonderfully livable the capital of Belgium is.

 The heart of Belgium's capital is a pentagon enclosed by large boulevards called the Petit Ring.
 At the center of that pentagon is the main square, or Grand Place.
 Also within the ring are the Sablon district and most of the historical and cultural sites of interest.
 The major thoroughfare, Avenue Louise, runs out from the ring to the southeast, where the Bois de la Cambre and the Foret de Soignes are located.

-Brussels is divided into 19 communes, each with its own post code.
-For example, central Brussels is known as Bruxelles Mille or Duizend Brussel—Brussels 1000.
-These postal codes are commonly used as indicators of place, and they will sometimes help a taxi driver, hotel concierge or Brussels native recognize a destination and give you directions.
-If you can provide the name of the community (for example, 1050 Ixelles or 1060 St. Gilles), even better.
+Brussels is divided into 19 communes, each with its own postal code.
+For example, central Brussels is known as Bruxelles Mille or Duizend Brussel—1000 Brussels.
+These codes are commonly used as indicators of place, and they will sometimes help a taxi driver, hotel concierge or Brussels native recognize a destination and give you directions.
+If you can provide the name of the commune (for example, 1050 Ixelles or 1060 St. Gilles), even better.

 Brussels was founded in AD 979, but it was overshadowed during the Middle Ages by Bruges, Ghent and Antwerp, trading towns that were famous for their textiles.
 Brussels' influence began to grow when it was made an administrative center in the mid-1400s.
 But then it came under Spanish control, followed by Austrian and then French rule in 1794.